-If you’re looking for some wonderful new reads, don’t look any further than the best New Childrens Books for Toddlers of 2015.
+If you’re looking for some wonderful new reads, don’t look any further than the best New Childrens Books for Toddlers.

 There is nothing better than snuggling up with your toddler for stories, whether you’re under the blanket on the couch or tucked in for bedtime.
 It was always one of my favorite moments with my boys when they were toddlers — and it still is!

 Fans of Mo Willems’s Don’t Let the Pigeon Drive the Bus! and Jon Klassen’s I Want My Hat Back will love meeting this willful young frog with a serious identity crisis.

 Frog wants to be anything but a slimy, wet frog.
 A cat, perhaps.
 Or a rabbit.
 An owl?

 But when a hungry wolf arrives — a wolf who HATES eating frogs — our hero decides that maybe being himself isn’t so bad after all.

 In this very silly story with a sly message, told in hilarious dialogue between a feisty young frog and his heard-it-all-before father, young readers will identify with little Frog’s desire to be something different, while laughing along at his stubborn yet endearing schemes to prove himself right.